-When you’re ready to launch or build an email list, you have to decide how often to send emails to your subscribers.
-It seems simple enough but when you consider how important frequency is in your campaign it becomes a little more complicated.
+When you’re ready to launch or build an email list, you need to know how often to email.
+It’s right up there after “What do I email my list about?”
 One question I get asked the most by my email clients is “How often do I email my list?”

 Here are a few tips to help you determine how often to email your list: